astroumd/lmtoy/docs/pipeline.md

 is used, and run the reduction via the instrument specific reduction scripts.

 There will also be optional *PI Parameters*, which are under discussion, but we will assume they are a series of *keyword=value* pairs.
+It is assumed they will be available in the netcdf file.

 ### Sequoia